punkason/Mars-Rover-Kata/README.md

 - The Plateau is a rectangular grid.
 - Rovers move sequentially.
 - If any collision, the condition of rover that is being hit is normal.
+- Size of rover is 1 x 1.

 ## Key Features